Allergy: Signs and symptoms

 Many allergens such as dust or pollen are airborne particles.
 In these cases, symptoms arise in areas in contact with air, such as the eyes, nose, and lungs.
 For instance, allergic rhinitis, also known as hay fever, causes irritation of the nose, sneezing, itching, and redness of the eyes.
 Inhaled allergens can also lead to increased production of mucus in the lungs, shortness of breath, coughing, and wheezing.

 Aside from these ambient allergens, allergic reactions can result from foods, insect stings, and reactions to medications like aspirin and antibiotics such as penicillin.
 Symptoms of food allergy include abdominal pain, bloating, vomiting, diarrhea, itchy skin, and hives.
 Food allergies rarely cause respiratory (asthmatic) reactions, or rhinitis.
 Insect stings, food, antibiotics, and certain medicines may produce a systemic allergic response that is also called anaphylaxis; multiple organ systems can be affected, including the digestive system, the respiratory system, and the circulatory system.
 Depending on the severity, anaphylaxis can include skin reactions, bronchoconstriction, swelling, low blood pressure, coma, and death.
 This type of reaction can be triggered suddenly, or the onset can be delayed.
 The nature of anaphylaxis is such that the reaction can seem to be subsiding but may recur throughout a period of time.

 Skin

 Substances that come into contact with the skin, such as latex, are also common causes of allergic reactions, known as contact dermatitis or eczema.
-Skin allergies frequently cause rashes, or swelling and inflammation within the skin, in what is known as a "weal and flare" reaction characteristic of hives and angioedema.
+Skin allergies frequently cause rashes, or swelling and inflammation within the skin, in what is known as a "wheal and flare" reaction characteristic of hives and angioedema.

 With insect stings, a large local reaction may occur in the form of an area of skin redness greater than 10 cm in size that can last one to two days.
 This reaction may also occur after immunotherapy.